Competing first passage percolation on random regular graphs: Proof of the main estimates

+The proofs are based on a martingale method.
+In short we will identify two observables in our model that will ``behave like martingales''.
+More precisely, we will be able to effectively bound the conditional first and second moments of the step sizes in each process.

-In order to prove \lemref{lemma:step_for_different_rates_2}, we first prove two lemmas.
-The first is a general lemma bounding the conditional expectation and variance of the differences in a general random process. \begin{lemma} Let $(K_n)_{n \geq 0}$ be a positive process such that $K_0$ is a constant, and $p_n$ and $r_n$ positive real numbers defined for $n \geq 0$, such that
+First we present a general lemma bounding the conditional expectation and variance of the differences in a general random process. \begin{lemma} Let $(K_n)_{n \geq 0}$ be a positive process such that $K_0$ is a constant, and $p_n$ and $r_n$ positive real numbers defined for $n \geq 0$, such that

 Consider the process $I_0=K_0$, $I_n = K_n - \sum_{k=0}^{n-1}\mathbb{E}(K_{k+1}-K_{k}|\mathcal{F}_k)$.
 Then process $I_n$ is a martingale and for every positive integer $n$ we have

 where $q_{\ell,k}=\prod_{i=\ell}^k (1+p_i)$ for $\ell \leq k$ and $q_{k,k-1}=1$, for all $k \geq 0$. \end{lemma}